lounesmechouek/hdi/Readme.md

    - Python version : 3.12.2
    - Spark installed on your device.

-2. Install dependencies and add virtual environment to the Python Kernel:
+2. Create a virtual environment and add it to the Python Kernel:

    ```console
    python -m venv hdi